Written By Kyle Buchanan

-Multi: to get all of the nutrients (at the right dosage!) your diet may be lacking
+Multi: to get nutrients (at the right dosage!) to help fill in gaps in nutrition

 We’re in extraordinary times, and have been thrown completely out of our old patterns.
 Although new habits can take time, implementing these four pillars now, when you can structure your own routine more than ever, can be a truly bold and strategic move that allows you to feel your best, so that when the time does come to resume your standard routine, you’re more than ready.